panaversity/learn-agentic-ai/03_ai_protocols/01_mcp/07_openai_agents_sdk_integration/README.md

-# 06: Integrating with OpenAI's Agents SDK
+# What You’re Learning: OpenAI Agents SDK + MCP Integration

-**Objective:** To understand and demonstrate how to integrate MCP servers (specifically those using the `streamable-http` transport) with agents created using the OpenAI Agents SDK.
-This will involve connecting agents to MCP servers, enabling tool discovery and invocation, managing tool list caching, and observing MCP interactions through tracing.

-This final section bridges the gap between the open, interoperable world of MCP and a popular, production-grade agent framework.
+This section bridges the gap between the open, interoperable world of MCP and a popular, production-grade agent framework.
 It shows how MCP is not a competing standard, but a powerful **complement** that makes agentic frameworks more modular, testable, and extensible.

+## **Big Picture**
+You’re exploring how to connect OpenAI Agents (using the OpenAI Agents SDK) to external context via the Model Context Protocol (MCP), specifically using the stateless, scalable `streamable-http` transport.
+This enables agents to discover and invoke tools and prompts dynamically, making your agentic systems more modular, interoperable, and production-ready—fully aligned with the DACA design pattern.

 ## Why This Architecture is Powerful (DACA-Aligned)